 British Curriculum School

 At ISCS, we proudly implement the UK curriculum, drawing inspiration from the esteemed National Curriculum of England.
 The progression of the curriculum forms the backbone of our teaching methodology, ensuring that students receive a world-class education that aligns with international standards of excellence.
-Through this curriculum, we aim to empower learners with a comprehensive and globally recognized foundation, equipping them with the knowledge, skills, and mindset needed to thrive in an increasingly interconnected world.
+Through this curriculum, we aim to empower learners with a comprehensive and globally recognised foundation, equipping them with the knowledge, skills, and mindset needed to thrive in an increasingly interconnected world.
 ISCS Bahrain will offer the Bahrain MOE curriculum for Arabic Language, Islamic Education, and Citizenship.

 Overview of UK Curriculum